Žacléř: History

 Žacléř was founded on the Silesian trail, which was a trade route from Trutnov to Wrocław.
 A guarding castle for the protection of the trail was built here probably during the reign of King Ottokar II, around 1260.
 The first written mention of the castle is from 1334.

 From 1570, hard coal was mined here and from 1670, beer was brewed here.
-In the 19th century, the industrialization occurred.
+In the 19th century, the industrialisation occurred.
 Paper mill, glassworks, and factories for textile, ceramics and soda were founded, but almost all operation ended during the 20th century.
 In 1992, the coal mining ended.

 During World War II, the German occupiers operated a women's subcamp of the Gross-Rosen concentration camp in the town.
 The prisoners were mostly of Jewish women deported from German-occupied Poland and Hungary.
 The camp was liberated on 8 May 1945, coincidentally the day of the end of World War II in Europe.